Jammersplit/Randy.js/README.md

 Returns a random float number between `minValue` and `maxValue`.
 Results can be equal to `minValue` but are always lower than `maxValue`.
 This is a basic function to map `Math.random()` (which returns values from 0 to 1) to other ranges.

 The optional parameter `stepSize` allows to limit or *round* the returned results to fixed intervals.
 For instance, `randomBetween(0, 1, 0.2)` would only return the values `0, 0.2, 0.4, 0.6 and 0.8` (again, results always below `maxValue`).
 The interval is always starting from the `minValue` up to the `maxValue`.
+The parameter should be non-negative.
+The default value is `0`, meaning all float values between the limits can be returned.

 #### Use
 ```javascript